jax-ml/jax/README.md

 ## Installation

-JAX is written in pure Python, but it depends on XLA, which needs to be compiled and installed as the `jaxlib` package.
+JAX is written in pure Python, but it depends on XLA, which needs to be installed as the `jaxlib` package.
 Use the following instructions to install a binary package with `pip`, or to build JAX from source.

 We support installing or building `jaxlib` on Linux (Ubuntu 16.04 or later) and macOS (10.12 or later) platforms, but not yet Windows.
 We're not currently